unvariance/collector/scratchpad/issue-258.md

 - resctrl crate unit tests (using mock `FsProvider`):
   - Mixed entries at root and mon_groups: under `/sys/fs/resctrl` create `pod_a`, `pod_b`, `info` (dir), `other` (dir); under `/sys/fs/resctrl/mon_groups` create `pod_m1`, `np_m2`.
 Verify that only `pod_*` are removed across both locations; others remain.
 Assert all `CleanupReport` counters: `removed=3`, `non_prefix_groups=2`, `removal_failures=0`, `removal_race=0`.
   - Permission denied on one directory: make removal of `pod_b` return `EACCES`; assert `removal_failures=1`, `removed=2`.
-  - Removal race: after listing, delete `pod_a` from the mock before `remove_dir`; assert `removal_race=1` and `removed`/`removal_failures` counters accordingly.
+  - Removal race: introduce a minimal scripted test FS for this unit test which allows `remove_dir` to return `ENOENT` for a specific directory name (or inject a post-listing hook).
+Use it to simulate the directory disappearing between list and remove; assert `removal_race=1` and adjust `removed`/`removal_failures` counters accordingly.
   - Idempotency: calling `cleanup_all()` twice removes the same initial set once; second call yields `removed=0` and unchanged other counters.

 - nri-resctrl-plugin tests:
-  - Startup cleanup and logging: pre-populate root and `mon_groups` as above.
+  - Startup cleanup, ensure_mounted, and logging (single test): pre-populate root and `mon_groups` as above.
 Create plugin with `cleanup_on_start=true`.
 Call `synchronize()` with empty state.
-Assert all matching directories are removed; capture logs and verify an info-level entry with the four counters is present.
+Assert `ensure_mounted(cfg.auto_mount)` was called prior to cleanup; assert all matching directories are removed; capture logs and verify an info-level entry with the four counters is present.
 Assert no `PodResctrlEvent` emitted.
-  - Mount responsibility: add or update a test verifying the plugin calls `ensure_mounted(cfg.auto_mount)` before cleanup.
-If a dedicated test for `auto_mount=false` behavior is missing elsewhere, add one here and note it is a gap we’re filling (outside this sub-issue’s core logic).
   - Coexistence with active pods: include a pod in `synchronize()`; verify cleanup ran first (stale removed) and pod handling proceeds normally (group created for the pod and Add/Update event emitted once).
   - Config pass-through: a unit test asserting that `ResctrlPlugin::new()` passes `group_prefix` and `auto_mount` intact to `resctrl::Config` (e.g., by creating a group and checking the path uses the configured prefix; and by toggling `auto_mount` and ensuring `ensure_mounted` behavior matches the flag).